serena-ni/refocus/README.md

 # Refocus

-**Refocus** is a futuristic camera puzzle game where you solve visual mysteries by adjusting a focus slider to reveal hidden symbols.
-Built for **Hack Club Milkyway Roulette**.
+Refocus is a futuristic puzzle game where players focus on layered clues to solve number and operator puzzles.
+The game features multi-layered puzzles, hints, score tracking, sound effects, glitch transitions, a timer, and a level menu.

-### How to Play
+## How to Play
-1. Move the **focus slider** left and right.
+1. Adjust the **focus slider** to reveal layers in the camera.
-2. Watch as different layers appear or vanish.
+2. Combine the visible layers to compute the answer.
-3. Type the hidden number and hit **Submit**.
+3. Enter the answer in the input box and press **Submit**.
-4. Clear all levels to restore the lost memories of the future.

-### Tech
+4. Use the **Hint** button if you need a clue.
+5. Select levels from the **Level Menu** or progress sequentially.
+6. Score points for correct answers and try to solve all levels before time runs out.

+## Features
+- Multi-layered puzzles
+- Focus-dependent clues
+- Hint system
+- Score tracking
+- Glitch transition animation
+- Countdown timer
-- HTML
+- Level selection menu
+- Futuristic neon UI with blurred layers
-- CSS
+- Sound effects (correct/wrong/glitch)
-- JavaScript (no frameworks)

-### Credits
+## Credits
-Created by Serena Ni
+- Game developed by Serena Ni
-Inspired by the theme: *Camera • Interface • Futuristic Puzzle*
+- Fonts: Orbitron